 Section 700.17(2) requires emergency lighting to be supplied by a minimum of two branch circuits from separate systems with different power sources.
 Where a failure of the normal lighting branch circuit activates the emergency lighting supply, an area supplied by only one lighting branch circuit will be in total darkness if that branch circuit fails.
-For example, if a single branch circuit, supplied by an emergency circuit panelboard, supplies the lighting in a stairwell (means of egress), a failure of that branch circuit from separate systems are run to the stairwell, it is unlikely that both circuits to the stairway would fail simultaneously; therefore the risk to occupants created by total darkness is minimized.
+For example, if a single branch circuit, supplied by an emergency circuit panelboard, supplies the lighting in a stairwell (means of egress), a failure of that branch circuit plunges that stairwell into total darkness.
+If two branch circuits from separate systems are run to the stairwell, it is unlikely that both circuits to the stairway would fail simultaneously; therefore the risk to occupants created by total darkness is minimized.